devshera27/devshera27.github.io/README.md

 ## Hobby

-My hobby is gamingandt exploring and I love to cook in my free time.
+My hobby is gaming and exploring and I love to cook in my free time.

 ## Marks obtained in sen. sec. exam